crazzfeng/sendcloud-docs/docs/Email Marketing/audience.md

 ### Regional Performance Analysis

 We provide comprehensive regional performance data for your audience, helping you understand how different geographic locations engage with your campaigns.
-**Geographic Insights Include:**

-* Engagement rates by region
-* Open and click patterns by location
-* Regional preferences and behaviors
-* Optimal sending times by time zone

-Use this data to tailor your content and timing strategies for different geographic segments of your audience.

 ***